WELCOME by Anna M. Han, Interim Dean and Professor, Santa Clara University School of Law, and Charles H. Packer, Hopkins & Carley, A Law Corporation

 3:30pm – 4:45pm

-Life Insurance Is More Exciting Than You Thinkwith Jeffrey M. Ostrum CFA, Financial Architects Partners & Joe Bragdon CFA, Financial Architects Partners Find out why super affluent families are adding large life insurance programs to their planning and portfolios.
+Life Insurance Is More Exciting Than You Thinkwith Jeffrey M. Ostrum CFA, Financial Architects Partners, Joe Bragdon CFA, Financial Architects Partners, and Kristin Bulat, Senior Vice President, NFP Find out why super affluent families are adding large life insurance programs to their planning and portfolios.
 We will show how Trust Owned Life Insurance (TOLI) can leverage the (increased) lifetime exemption and how families are finding “tax alpha” in the life insurance asset class.
 Why Split Dollar planning is alive and kicking.
 We will review the important changes in products and help identify the opportunities and land mines.
-Finally, we will share details on properly structured Bank (Premium) Financing programs
+Finally, we will share details on properly structured Bank (Premium) Financing programs.

 Divorce, Death & Deductions: Tax Aspects of Marriage & Dissolutionswith Julie Kwon, Esq., McDermott Will Emery LLP and Carlyn S. McCaffrey, Esq., McDermott Will & Emery LLP Tax considerations affect agreements and settlements throughout marriage, including premarital agreements, postnuptial agreements, transmutations and divorce settlements.
 The 2017 Tax Act significantly revised income tax consequences of marriage and divorce, including repeal of the long-standing alimony deduction.
 In addition, gift and estate aspects, including the special rules of Chapter 14, are often overlooked when evaluating terms upon entry to or exit from a marriage.
 We will apply these rules in our discussion of advance planning and settlements that can promote overall estate planning objectives while addressing the divorcing client’s personal risks and concerns.